Getting Started with Playlists and Shares

 - Allows the recipients of this specific Share to Comment and Annotate the assets.

-- A User will be able to see only their own Comments/Annotations and will NOT see Comments/Annotations left by other users.
+- By default, a User will be able to see only their own Comments/Annotations and will NOT see Comments/Annotations left by other users.

 - These Comments/Annotations will then be available attached to the original assets in their original folder locations - visible to members of the production with Folder access.